caseyg/awesome/TOPICS.md

 ## db

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 ## db-migration

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 ## editor

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Free and open-source database diagrams editor, visualize and design your DB with a single query.
+*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 *   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.